Neverneverbabe/App/README.md

 Folders in the **Library** tab can be rearranged by dragging a folder tile onto another.
 The new order is saved to your account so your organization persists across sessions.
+Each folder card also includes a small pencil icon you can click to rename that watchlist.

 ## React Movie Library Component